matheusmbar/matheusmbar.github.io/_posts/2019-02-19-bugfree-robot_project_start.md

 I've being coding microcontrolers for several years and it can be really challenging due to many reasons like:
 - define what it is supposed to execute
 - model the system's architecture so it is able to run all its tasks
-- make sure it wont't fail while running...
+- make sure it won't fail while running...
 - it WILL fail sometime, so make sure that is is able to recover from failures (_gracefully_ as they use to say)
 - check if all the functions are behaving correctly running by themselves and inside the full firmware
 - understand and control correctly the microcontroller peripherals and the other components on the hardware